coredump/CNCFia/README.md

 The mosfets connect the outputs to GND, so when wiring make sure to provide the 5V common wire to all positive (+) signals and the outputs to the negative (-) signals.

-TKTK example
+TODO example

-# Jumper Settings
+## Jumper Settings

 |  JP1  | Result                                                                                                   |
 | :---: | -------------------------------------------------------------------------------------------------------- |
 |  1-2  | 5V voltage for board functions will be provided by external power source connected to **EXTERNAL 5V IN** |
 |  1-3  | 5V to board functions will be provided by the MCU 5V Pin connected to the controller input               |

+## Connector Descriptions

+TODO add descriptions and image

-# Electrical notes
+## Electrical notes

-View this project on [CADLAB.io](https://cadlab.io/project/2455).
+View this project on [CADLAB.io](https://cadlab.io/project/2459).

 All calculations were made considering a 3.3V output from the driving MCU pins, while keeping the output currents under 10 mA, what should be safe for most of the MCUs around.